smyrman/blog/2021-09-v2-for-generics/2-sync-v2.md

 ## sync/v2

 To imagine how a `sync/v2` package, might look like, let's recap how the `sync` package looks today.
-Below is a list of the public interface of the package as of Go 1.17:
+Below is a listing of the public interface of the package as of Go 1.17:

 ```go
 type Cond